The Heavy Metal Problem in Greens Powders — and 2025’s Cleanest Options

 1. Sports Research Organic Super Greens — Best Overall Heavy-Metal-Conscious Pick

-Why it stands out: Sports Research brings a rare combination of organic sourcing, third-party certification, and a restrained formula that still feels genuinely “green” — not like a multivitamin pretending to be produce.
+Why it stands out: Sports Research brings a rare combination of organic sourcing, Informed Sport certification, and a restrained formula that feels genuinely "green" rather than like a multivitamin pretending to be produce.

 Scorecard (Base 80/100)